hiriski/hiriski/README.md

   </picture>
 </p>

-### Hi there, I'm Riski! 👋
+### Hello, I'm Rizki Muhamad 👋

-I’m a Full Stack Developer with over 5 years of experience, passionate about building fast, responsive, and user-friendly web applications.
-With expertise in [React.js](https://react.dev/), [Next.js](https://nextjs.org/), [Vue.js](https://vuejs.org/), [Laravel](https://laravel.com/), [Node.JS](https://nodejs.org/) and [TypeScript](https://www.typescriptlang.org/), I specialize in crafting high-performance interfaces that enhance user experience snd drive business growth.
+I am a Full Stack Developer with over five years of experience specializing in building high-performance, responsive, and user-centric web applications.
+My expertise lies in leveraging modern technologies like **[React.js](https://react.dev/)**, **[Next.js](https://nextjs.org/)**, **[Vue.js](https://vuejs.org/)**, **[Laravel](https://laravel.com/)**, **[Node.js](https://nodejs.org/)**, and **[TypeScript](https://www.typescriptlang.org/)** to craft exceptional digital experiences that drive business growth.

+---

-### 👨🏻‍💻 What i do
+### 👨🏻‍💻 My Approach to Development

-I love turning ideas into real stuff.
-My journey in web and mobile app development—especially with [React Native](https://reactnative.dev/)—has taken me through all kinds of projects, from simple landing pages (SPA) to more complex web apps.
-Whether I’m working solo or with a team, I really enjoy building apps that are interactive and user-friendly.
-Of course, I always try to keep the code clean, efficient, and easy to maintain.
+I thrive on transforming complex ideas into functional and elegant digital solutions.
+My journey in web and mobile development—including **[React Native](https://reactnative.dev/)**—has equipped me with a versatile skill set applicable to projects ranging from sleek single-page applications (SPAs) to robust, large-scale web platforms.

-Here you'll find a collection some of [my works](https://github.com/hiriski?tab=repositories), contributions, and maybe a few random thoughts😄, I hope to make a big footprint.
+I am committed to writing clean, efficient, and maintainable code, whether working independently or as part of a collaborative team.
+Here you'll find a collection of [my work](https://github.com/hiriski?tab=repositories), contributions, and thoughts.

-Oh, and one more thing—as a Front-end Developer, I’m also pretty into design.
-I enjoy creating clean and modern visuals using Adobe Photoshop, CorelDRAW, and Figma—just to add that extra touch to my apps and GitHub profile.
+Beyond the code, I have a keen eye for design and am proficient with Figma, Adobe Photoshop, and CorelDRAW.
+This allows me to not only engineer functionality but also to ensure a polished, intuitive, and visually appealing final product.

-### 💪 Continuous learning
+### 💪 Continuous Growth

-I believe in lifelong learning and am always on the lookout for new challenges to solve and technologies to master.
-I'm particularly interested in Native Mobile App Development, Custom ROMs and Kernel Development.
+I am a firm believer in lifelong learning and continuously seek new challenges and technologies to master.
+My current areas of interest and exploration include Native Mobile App Development, Custom ROMs, and Kernel Development.

-### 📚 Currently Learning
+### 📚 Currently Sharpening My Skills

-- **Next.js & [Framer Motion](https://motion.dev/)** to enhance my frontend skills
+- **Next.js & [Framer Motion](https://motion.dev/):** Mastering advanced animations and state management to create more dynamic user interfaces.
-- **[React Native](https://reactnative.dev/), [React Native Reanimated](https://docs.swmansion.com/react-native-reanimated/) & [Native Modules](https://reactnative.dev/docs/turbo-native-modules-introduction)** to expanding of hybrid mobile apps development.
-- **Advanced Laravel** to enhancing my backend API development skills.
-- Deepening my understanding of OOP concepts with Typescript.
+- **React Native Ecosystem:** Deepening my expertise in cross-platform development with **[React Native Reanimated](https://docs.swmansion.com/react-native-reanimated/)** and **[Native Modules](https://reactnative.dev/docs/turbo-native-modules-introduction)**.
+- **Advanced Laravel:** Architecting more robust, scalable, and secure backend APIs.
+- **TypeScript & OOP:** Applying advanced Object-Oriented Programming principles to build modular and scalable applications.

 <p align="center">
   <picture>